 Faja dos Padres is a huge organic farm is located by the Atlantic Ocean and is only accessible by cable car or boat.
 Once you arrive at the bottom of the cliff with the cable car, you will walk in between the fruittrees, banana trees and different herbs and vegetables towards the ocean side where the restaurant is located.
 Here you can taste the organic ingredients from their garden, and enjoy the private beach of Faja dos Padres.
 It is a fun day trip and besides getting there by cable car you can also get to Faja dos Padres by boat.

-With a boat tour you can experience Madeira and Funchal from another perspective.
+When going on a boat tour you can experience Madeira and Funchal from a completely different perspective.
 Besides the chance to see dolphins which happens very frequently, there is also a chance of spotting whales.
 Some boat tours even give their clients the option to swim in the waters with wild dolphins.
 There are many different tour operators leaving Funchal harbour on a daily basis.
 Do some research to find out which company suits your needs the best.

 Visit the highest cape in Europe Cabo Girao and skywalk